UnrealProjectProgramming/Multiplayer_ConnectingPlayers/README.md

 __________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 ## Starting to create an advanced user interface MainMenu to make it easier for players to connect without the need of using in game command line.

+* Getting a reference to a BP Class using FClassFinder and including "UMG" in the Build.CS script to use U.I Functionality.